neutron-org/dex-trading-bot/README.md

 locally this should be a single dockerized neutron node
 - `make build-neutron`

-To run the default setup of a single neutron-node chain and a single trading bot:
+To run the default setup of a single neutron-node chain and a single trading bot with a single wallet:
 - `make start-trade-bot MNEMONIC=...`
-- at least a single mnenomic must be specified from the mnenomics listed in the options section below
-    - `MNEMONIC`
-    - `MNEMONICS`
-    - `BOT_MNEMONIC`
-    - `BOT_MNEMONICS`
-    - `FAUCET_MNEMONIC`
-    - if running a local chain you can use DEMO_MNEMONICs from the neutron repo [networks/init.sh](https://github.com/neutron-org/neutron/blob/v3.0.0/network/init.sh#L19-L21) file
+- the available `MNENOMIC` options are explained in the [Options section](#mnemonic-options)

 This composed neutron chain and trading bot network will persist until you call:
 - `make stop-trade-bot`